Big on Post-Race Splurge Food? You’re in Good Company

 So if you’ve been waiting for the green light to go ahead and live a life fueled by junk, this is sadly not it.
 The key, as we’re sure you must have guessed by now, lies in living a life of balance.
 Nourish and fuel your body as best you can for most of the time, and treat the soul to a mind-blowingly good splurge meal once in a while.
 We’re sure you’ll find, in the long run, that both your body and soul will thank you.

-- Usain Bolt Confirms That Unbelievable Rumor About Chicken McNuggets, Online publication, May 30, 2017 ,
+- Usain Bolt Confirms That Unbelievable Rumor About Chicken McNuggets, Online publication ,

-- Olympian Marathoner Shalene Flanagan's Favorite Post-Race Treat, Online publication, Aug 04, 2012 ,
+- Olympian Marathoner Shalene Flanagan's Favorite Post-Race Treat, Online publication ,

-- What Fuels Boston Marathon Champion Meb Keflezighi?, Online publication, Apr 30, 2014 ,
+- What Fuels Boston Marathon Champion Meb Keflezighi?, Online publication ,